 Members of the 2015 Sibert Medal Committee are: Chair Deborah Taylor, Enoch Pratt Free Library, Baltimore, Md.; Erlene Bishop Killeen, Stoughton, Wis.; Sam Bloom, Public Library of Cincinnati (Ohio)/Hamilton County; Ann D. Carlson, Oak Park & River Forest (Ill.)
 High School; Cindy Dobrez, West Ottawa Public Schools, Holland, Mich.; Dona Helmer, Anchorage (Alaska) School District; Christopher Lassen, Brooklyn (N.Y.)
 Public Library; Angela Newman, North Country Library System, Watertown, N.Y.; and Karla M. Schmit, Penn State University Libraries, State College, Pa.

 Information books are defined as those written and illustrated to present, organize, and interpret documentable, factual material for children.
-There are no limitations as to the character of the book, although poetry and traditional literature are not eligible.
+There are no limitations as to the character of the book, although traditional literature (e.g., folktales) is not eligible.
+Poetry is not eligible except as a format or vehicle to convey information.
 Honor books may be named; they shall be books that are truly distinguished.
 The first award was announced at the Midwinter Meeting in 2001 and then presented at the ALSC Membership Meeting held during the Annual Conference.